FrancesCoronel/personal-website-v3/site/content/adventures/2015-05-02-inspiration-to-code.md

 ---
-title: "What influenced and inspired you to learn how to code? 🔭"
+title: 'What influenced and inspired you to learn how to code? 🔭'
 date: 2015-04-26
-tags:
-    - 2d game
-    - damehood
-    - hollow knight
-    - imcompetech
-    - kickstarter
-    - knighthood
-    - plans in motion
 categories:
   - blog
 description: Back in December of last year, I was browsing through Kickstarter - eager to spend my limited college student cash on something awesome.
 I found Hollow Knight.
 banner: https://i.stack.imgur.com/7cBUc.jpg
 ---